pleabargain/EnglishHelpsYourCareer/idioms.md

 # At the drop of a hat
 *  If you would do something at the drop of a hat, you'd do it immediately.

 # At the end of the day
 *  This is used to mean 'in conclusion' or 'when all is said and done'.

 # At the end of your rope
 *  (USA) If you are at the end of your rope, you are at the limit of your patience or endurance.

 # At the end of your tether
 *  (UK) If you are at the end of your tether, you are at the limit of your patience or endurance.

 # At your wit's end
-*  If you're at your wit's end, you really don't know what you should do about something, no matter how hard you think
+*  If you're at your wit's end, you really don't know what you should do about something, no matter how hard you think about it.
-*  about it.

 # At your wits' end
 *  If you are at your wits' end, you have no idea what to do next and are very frustrated.

 # Average Joe
 *  An average Joe is an ordinary person without anything exceptional about them.

 # Avowed intent
 *  If someone makes a solemn or serious promise publicly to attempt to reach a certain goal, this is their avowed intent.

 # Awe inspiring
 *  Something or someone that is awe inspiring amazes people in a slightly frightening but positive way.

 # AWOL
 *  AWOL stands for "Absent Without Leave", or "Absent Without Official Leave".
-Orignially a military term, it is used when
-*  someone has gone missing without telling anyone or asking for permission.
+Originally a military term, it is used when someone has gone missing without telling anyone or asking for permission.

 # Axe to grind
-*  If you have an axe to grind with someone or about something, you have a grievance, a resentment and you want to get
-*  revenge or sort it out.
+*  If you have an axe to grind with someone or about something, you have a grievance, a resentment and you want to get revenge or sort it out.
 In American English, it is 'ax'.

 ---

 # Babe in arms
 *  A babe in arms is a very young child, or a person who is very young to be holding a position.

 # Babe in the woods
-*  A babe in the woods is a naive, defenceless, young person.
+*  A babe in the woods is a naive, defenseless, young person.

 # Baby boomer
-*  (USA) A baby boomer is someone born in the years after the end of the Second World War, a period when the
-*  population was growing very fast.
+*  (USA) A baby boomer is someone born in the years after the end of the Second World War, a period when the  population was growing very fast.

 # Back burner
 *  If an issue is on the back burner, it is being given low priority.

 # Back foot
 *  (UK) If you are on your back foot, you are at a disadvantage and forced to be defensive of your position.

 # Back number
 *  Something that's a back number is dated or out of fashion.

 # Back the wrong horse
 *  If you back the wrong horse, you give your support to the losing side in something.

 # Back to back
 *  If things happen back to back, they are directly one after another.

 # Back to square one
 *  If you are back to square one, you have to start from the beginning again.

 # Back to the drawing board
 *  If you have to go back to the drawing board, you have to go back to the beginning and start something again.

 # Back to the salt mine
 *  If someone says they have to go back to the salt mine, they have to return to work.

 # Backseat driver
-*  A backseat driver is an annoying person who is fond of giving advice to the person performing a task or doing
-*  something, especially when the advice is either wrong or unwelcome.
+*  A backseat driver is an annoying person who is fond of giving advice to the person performing a task or doing something, especially when the advice is either wrong or unwelcome.

 # Bad blood
 *  If people feel hate because of things that happened in the past, there is bad blood between them.

 # Bad egg
 *  A person who cannot be trusted is a bad egg.
 Good egg is the opposite.